NonVideri/NonVideri.github.io/README.md

 - Designed to be used as a board game support app.
 - Uses Redux.
 (RandomizerOld is the simple version which uses only React.)

+### Recipes
+- A list of cooking recipes in Redux.

 ### Skypey
-- A simple version of a messaging app using Redux.
+- A simple messaging app demo using React-Redux.
+- Allows the user to view (mock) contacts, enter and send messages.

 ### Clock
 - A simple React clock.